jylisadoney/intro-excel-2/4-record.md

 ### [Difference between relative and absolute references](#difference-between-absolute-and-relative-references)
 This lesson has focused on using `relative references` when recording macros as it gives you more flexibility.
-* Recording a macro with `relative references` allows you to `run the macro` anywhere in a worksheet
+* Recording a macro with `relative references` allows you to `run the macro` anywhere in a workbook
   * This is why it is important to `start and stop` recording on cell `A1` when using `relative references`

-In contrast, recording a macro with `absolute references` allows you to only `run the macro` on a specific cell or cell range, column or row.
+In contrast, recording a macro with `absolute references` allows you to only `run the macro` on a specific cell or cell range, column, or row.
-* Using `absolute references` can be useful when you plan to `run the macro` in the exact same spot across several worksheets
+* Using `absolute references` can be useful when you plan to `run the macro` in the exact same spot across several workbooks
-  * No matter where you `start and stop` your recording, the macro will always run on the same location in your worksheet.
+  * No matter where you `start and stop` your recording, the macro will always run on the same location in your worksbook.

 ### [Find your Personal Macro Workbook file location](#find-your-personal-macro-workbook-file-location)
 * Open `File Explorer` (or `Finder` on a Mac)